-A classroom teacher may remove a student from class consistent with regulations covering students with disabilities for up to 48 hours if the teacher determines that the student is disruptive.
+A classroom teacher may remove a student from class for up to two days (this includes the day of removal) if the teacher determines that the student is disruptive.
 The removal from class applies to the class of the removing teacher only.